Last Updated on

 In addition, when caring for your teeth during treatment, you will likely need to avoid some foods.
 Any foods that are especially hard, such as nuts and hard candies or sticky are usually on the banned list.
 These types of foods can break brackets or snap wires, making you potentially uncomfortable and treatment stagnant.
 In addition, foods that you have to bite into, such as burgers, corn on the cob, or a whole apple will likely cause damage that you will want to avoid.
 Cut these foods into smaller pieces before eating.

-Once appliances are placed, patients can expect seeing an orthodontist about every six to eight weeks.
+Once appliances are placed and orthodontic treatment begins, patients can expect seeing an orthodontist about every six to eight weeks.
 These visits will allow the doctor and staff to assess the progress of their work.
-Moreover, they will be able to tighten wires, replace bands, and fix any issues that may arise.
-These appointments with your orthodontist typically last about 30 minutes or less.
+Moreover, they will be able to tighten wires over teeth, replace bands, and fix any issues that may arise.
+These orthodontist first time appointments typically last about 30 minutes or less.

-In the end, after seeing an orthodontist, you will have straight teeth that you can be proud of.
-Your mouth will be healthier and your smile can be brighter.
-For expert care, contact Schulhof Center for Orthodontics today for your initial consultation.
+In the end, you will have straight teeth that you can be proud of.
+Your mouth will be in the best shape, healthier and your smile brighter.
+For expert care, see an orthodontist like contact Dr. Schulhof’s Center for Orthodontics today for your initial consultation on a treatment plan.
+Your orthodontist first time is an easy time with us.

 The Schulhof Center for Orthodontics